 allow plenty of flexibility to concentrate on the things that interest

 you most, whether it's writing, photography, or exploring "the city different" with your fellow participants.

 All travel writing is grounded in a story topic and story angle.
 This class explores where to look for story ideas and how to develop a strong story angle.

 You’ll start work on a writing assignment by developing a story topic and angle.
 Then you’ll spend time in discussions with your small writing group in the breakout sessions.
 And you’ll get some input from the instructor about how to tweak your ideas and make them shine.

 From developing your introduction to outlining your article and wrapping it all up, this session will provide a step-by-step outline for crafting a winning travel piece.

-Photography is an important part of travel journalism, but you don’t have to be a professional photographer to create professional-looking photos that will help sell your travel stories.
+Photography is an important part of travel journalism.
+But, you don’t have to be a professional photographer to create professional-looking photos that will help sell your travel stories.

-This workshop covers bringing your stories to life with images.
+This workshop covers bringing your travel stories to life with images.
 We’ll cover the basics: subject selection, framing, composition, lighting.
 And we’ll show you how to take photographs that convey a sense of place, deliver a polished gallery of photos, and we'll talk about processing tips to make your photos shine.
 You'll also learn the top ten tips for crafting an engaging photo gallery that editors will love.